ilyasrao-74/YouTube-Audio-Video-Download-Python-and-yt-dlp/README.md

 HOW TO USE

-FOR FULL HD yt-dlp <URL of YouTube Video>
+FOR FULL HD yt-dlp paste url

 FOR MP4 1920x1280P

 1-run download_1280p_mp4.bat
-2-Paste <URL of YouTube Video>
+2-Paste paste url

 FOR MP3 AUDIO

 1-run Youtube to MP3 online.bat
-2-Paste <URL of YouTube Video>
+2-Paste paste url